-Our Employment Equity Policy states: UCL Group is committed to maintaining a workplace where the terms and conditions of employment are fair and nondiscriminatory.
-It is the right of every employee to be treated with dignity and respect, within a work environment conducive to productivity, selfdevelopment and career advancement, regardless of race, colour, religion, age, sex, marital status etc.
+Our Employment Equity Policy states: UCL Group is committed to maintaining a workplace where the terms and conditions of employment are fair and non-discriminatory.
+It is the right of every employee to be treated with dignity and respect, within a work environment conducive to productivity, self-development and career advancement, regardless of race, colour, religion, age, sex, marital status etc.

-Inclusive Workplace
+Inclusive workplace

-We are committed to fostering an inclusive, accessible environment where all employees and customers feel valued, respected and supported.
-This means building a workforce that reflects the many different human facets of the communities we live in and serve, including cultures, languages, genders, ages, abilities and disabilities.
+We are committed to fostering an inclusive, accessible environment where all employees and customers feel valued, respected and supported. this means building a workforce that reflects the many different human facets of the communities we live in and serve, including cultures, languages, genders, ages, abilities and disabilities.
 We strive to create an environment where every employee has the opportunity to reach his or her potential.
 While our key areas of focus continue to be important, over time employee feedback has identified four priorities that are common to all groups.
-These priorities shaped our thinking on diversity and inclusion in 2014.
-They are:
+These priorities shaped our thinking on diversity and inclusion in 2016. they are:

-- recruitment: focus on reaching the broadest possible talent pools.
-We do this by building awareness and relationships amongst all employees; - mentoring and networking: support all employees as they build knowledge, skills and capabilities that will help them succeed; - talent management: ensure diversity and inclusion that are integrated into all aspects of resource planning, performance and development and personal career management; and - training and development: embed diversity and inclusion principles into both formal and informal learning so that employees can understand and discuss key topics.
+- Recruitment: focus on reaching the broadest possible talent pools.
+We do this by building awareness and relationships amongst all employees; - Mentoring and networking: support all employees as they build knowledge, skills and capabilities that will help them succeed; - Talent management: ensure diversity and inclusion that are integrated into all aspects of resource planning, performance and development and personal career management; and - Training and development: embed diversity and inclusion principles into both formal and informal learning so that employees can understand and discuss key topics.

-Whistleblower Program
+Whistleblower program